 Can scholars earn college credit?

 Yes!
 We offer a growing list of Advanced Placement courses, which are certified by the College Board’s internationally recognized college-level curriculum.
-Most colleges and universities give college credit for introductory courses based on passing AP scores.
-Students enrolled in AP courses at SA-HSLA are required to take the external AP exam at the end of the year, and students often earn college credit for their passing scores on AP exams.
+Students enrolled in AP courses at SA HSLA are required to take the external AP exam at the end of the year, and students often earn college credit for their passing scores on AP exams.
 We also partner with Columbia University, New York University, and Georgia Tech to allow our highest performing scholars to take college courses alongside undergraduate students, tuition-free.
 Scholars who take and pass these courses can earn college credit.
 (See page 10 of the High School Curriculum Guide.)

 What are other ways I can make my college application stand out by attending SA HSLA?